MicrosoftDocs/Contribute/Contribute/index.md

 Welcome to the [docs.microsoft.com](https://docs.microsoft.com) (Microsoft Docs) contributor guide!

 Several of the Microsoft documentation sets are open source and hosted on GitHub.
 Not all document sets are completely open source, but many have public-facing repos where you can suggest changes via pull requests (PR).
-This open-source approach streamlines and improves communication between product engineers, content teams, customers, and has other advantages:
+This open-source approach streamlines and improves communication between product engineers, content teams, and customers, and it has other advantages:

 - Open-source repos _plan in the open_ to get feedback on what docs are most needed.
 - Open-source repos _review in the open_ to publish the most helpful content on our first release.